dlt-hub/verified-sources/sources/salesforce/README.md

 ## Setup verified source and pipeline example

-To grab credentials and initialize the verified source, please refer to the [full documentation here.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/salesforce)
+To initialize the verified source, please refer to the [full documentation here.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/salesforce)

 ## Add credentials and configs